cwieken/configr/docs/user-guide/basic-usage.md

     cache: CacheConfig = None
 ```

-With this approach, if the configuration file doesn't specify certain nested objects, they'll be created with their default values.
+With this approach, if the configuration file doesn't specify certain nested objects, they'll be created with their
+default values if all required fields have defaults.

 ## Configuration Directory